Docs: Requirements

 The SHOW DATABASES global privilege can be useful when trying to diagnose why Skeema can’t “see” one or more application schemas, but otherwise is not normally necessary.

-If you wish to manage stored procedures / functions that use a different DEFINER than Skeema’s user, SUPER privileges may be necessary for Skeema’s user in the Community edition of Skeema.
-Premium Skeema products add support for the strip-definer option to improve usability with non-superusers.
+If you wish to manage stored procedures / functions that have a different DEFINER than Skeema’s user, SUPER privileges may be necessary for Skeema’s user in the Community edition of Skeema.
+Premium Skeema products add functionality for stripping DEFINER clauses automatically to improve usability with non-superusers.

 In recent versions of MySQL and MariaDB, instead of granting SUPER, these new finer-grained global privileges can be useful for Skeema’s user:

-• SHOW_ROUTINE: grants permission to see bodies of routines that have a different definer than the current user (MySQL 8.0.20+)
+• SHOW_ROUTINE (MySQL 8.0.20+), SHOW CREATE ROUTINE (MariaDB 11.3+), or SELECT ON *.* (any version of MySQL or MariaDB): grants permission to see bodies of routines that have a different definer than the current user

 • SYSTEM_USER: necessary to specify a DEFINER that is also a system user (MySQL 8.0.16+)